 The first option you have is the blend mode of your gradient.
 These blend modes operate the same as layer blend modes but will only be applied to your new gradients.
 For general use, leave the gradient blend mode set to Normal.

 Next, your Opacity option will alter the visibility of your gradient adjustments.
 To ensure your gradient is completely visible, I’d recommend leaving your opacity set to 100%.
-After all, you can always adjust the layer opacity later when you apply your gradient to a new layer.

 Lastly, you’ll see three checkboxes reading Reverse, Dither, and Transparency.